zpreator/astro-events/README.md

 A repo to determine when astronomical events are occurring from the perspective of my location

 ## Development
+Follow the instructions to install python, setup your environment, and learn how to save changes using git

 ### Development prerequisites
 These are recommended for the smoothest development experience on Mac